JacksonAreaRobotics/JAR-Template/docs/Docs/Autonomous Drive Functions.md

 nav_order: 2
 parent: Docs
 ---
-This is how to drive, turn, swing, drive to points, and all that cool stuff
+This is how to drive, turn, swing, and drive to points